sagnikbanerjee15/Finder/README.md

 8. Go to step 2
 9. Select the option **GeneMarkS-T** (last option) and **LINUX 64**
 10. Repeat steps 4-6
-11. This command will download the file **gmst_linux_64.tar.gz** in the `src` sub-directory
+11. This command will download the file **gmst_linux_64.tar.gz** in the `dep` sub-directory
 12. Now, right click on the link that says **64_bit** and select **Copy Link Address**
 13. Then type in `wget` and paste the path you just copied
-14. This command will download the file **gm_key_64.tar.gz** in the `src` sub-directory.
+14. This command will download the file **gm_key_64.tar.gz** in the `dep` sub-directory.
 This license key will serve for both the programs.
 Please note that this key will expire after one year from the date of download.
 15. Execute the following commands:

 ```bash